 DF: Paolo Maldini (Italy)

 One of football's all-time greats, Maldini played over 1,000 matches for club and country and won 126 caps for Italy between 1988 and 2002.
 The son of ex-international Cesare, Maldini shone from his first major finals, (EURO '88) to his last (2002 FIFA World Cup).
-He came closest to glory at the 1994 World Cup, where the Azzurri lost the final to Brazil on penalties, and the UEFA EURO 2000 final, which Italy lost to France's golden goal.
+He came closest to glory at the 1994 World Cup, where the Azzurri lost the final to Brazil on penalties, and the UEFA EURO 2000 final, in which Italy succumbed to France's golden goal.
 Maldini won EURO Team of the Tournament places in 1996 and 2000 not to mention five UEFA Champions League titles and seven Serie A crowns in 24 years with his only club, AC Milan.

 DF: Lilian Thuram (France)

 Guadeloupe-born Thuram accrued a national record 142 caps over a feted 14-year international career, taking in seven major finals and victory at UEFA EURO 2000 and on home soil at the 1998 FIFA World Cup.
 In 2000 his cool-headed displays and surging runs from right-back were instrumental in France's victory.
-He came out of international retirement, along with Zinédine Zidane, in 2005 to relaunch another World Cup bid that ended with the final penalty shoot-out defeat by Italy, the country he had called home for a decade, spending five years apiece with Parma FC and Juventus.
-Thuram ended his illustrious career at FC Barcelona in 2008.
+He came out of international retirement, along with Zinédine Zidane, in 2005 to relaunch another World Cup bid that ended with the final penalty shoot-out defeat by Italy, the country he had called home for a decade, spending five years apiece with Parma and Juventus.
+Thuram ended his illustrious career at Barcelona in 2008.